New York Islanders Stanley Cup Odds 2025-26 – NHL Futures Lines

 New York Islanders History

 The late great Al Arbour went down as one of the greatest head coaches in hockey history.
 He won all four of the Isles’ Stanley Cup titles with the dream roster assembled by general manager Bill Torrey, who is also in the Hall of Fame.
-Torrey, known for his bow tie and academic demeanor, amassed a level of talent compared to the team that unseated them for the final NHL dynasty: the Edmonton Oilers.
+Torrey, known for his bow tie and academic demeanor, amassed a level of talent comparable to that of the team that unseated them for the final NHL dynasty: the Edmonton Oilers.

 After the dynasty ended, the Islanders played one of the greatest games in NHL History.
 The 1987 Easter Epic went into four overtimes.
 The Islanders clinched the game and series over the Washington Capitals thanks to goaltender Kelly Hrudey stopping 73 out of 75 shots.